Dajnowicz/Seahawks_Application2019/README.md

 *Players Carousel*

-used basic switch case to change number of players.
+Used basic switch case to change number of players.
 Thats how i got them to rotate and do full run from 0 to n where n is equals to number of players.

 *Scroll View*

 Changed the basic scroller to my custom one.
-Code can by found in [this directory](https://github.com/Dajnowicz/Seahawks_Application2019/blob/master/SeahawksApp/Resources.xaml)
+Code can by found in [this directory](https://github.com/Dajnowicz/Seahawks_Application2019/blob/master/SeahawksApp/Resources.xaml).

+## 3. Deploy

+First deploy.
+App can be found [this directory](https://github.com/Dajnowicz/Seahawks_Application2019/blob/master/SeahawksApp/Resources.xaml).
+## 4. New Features

+For next versions of apps I am planning to do implement these features.
 **IDEAS**
-- [x] \(Optional) Different type of Scroller on Photos Section.
+- [x] \ Different type of Scroller on Photos Section.
-- [x] \(Optional) Add more Photos.
+- [x] \Add more Photos.
-- [ ] \(Optional) Add menu in photos section in order to change pictures from different games.
+- [ ] \ Add menu in photos section in order to change pictures from different games.
-- [x] \(Optional) Change hover effect on menu.
+- [x] \ Change hover effect on menu.

-## 3. Testing
-...
-## 4. New Features
-...
-## 5. Deploy
-...
+- [ ] \ Add table with all scores from the league.